Raúl Leoni

 Raúl Leoni Otero (26 April 1905 – 5 July 1972) was the president of Venezuela from 1964 until 1969.
 He was a member of the Generation of 1928 and a charter member of the Acción Democrática party, and the first Labor minister of Venezuela (during El Trienio Adeco, 1945–48).

 Background

-Leoni was born in El Manteco, Bolívar State, son of Clement Leoni Scribani, born in Corsica.
-He graduated at the Central University of Venezuela in Caracas as a lawyer.
-He was a member of the Generation of 1928, and the first Labor minister of Venezuela (during El Trienio Adeco, 1945–48).
+Leoni was born in El Manteco, Bolívar State, son of Clemente Leoni Scribani, born in Corsica.
+He graduated from the Central University of Venezuela in Caracas as a lawyer.

+Leoni was arrested in 1921 after he became involved in an insurrection against the regime of Juan Vicente Gomez.
+He was a member of the Generation of 1928 and went into exile in Colombia before returning in 1936 following Gomez' death.
+He became the first Labor minister of Venezuela (during El Trienio Adeco, 1945–48).
+After a coup the toppled the government in 1948, he went into exile again in Colombia.
+Following the overthrow of president Marcos Perez Jimenez in 1958, Leoni returned to Venezuela and was elected to the Senate.